 Paul was happy about this arrangement.
 But there was something else.
 True to Paul's frugal nature, his hosting plan was free, part of his telephone service.
 A problem he faced was bandwidth - his plan limited him to 500MB per month, a lot when he first launched the site but not much today.
-Bandwidth usage was closing in on him and he had planned to move his site to an economy hosting plan in 2006.
+Bandwidth usage was closing in on him and he had planned to move his site to an economy hosting plan last year.
 My bandwidth is more than enough to meet the demand for his content without affecting my site at all.

 Therefore, I have provided a table to assist you with converting links.
 Please update all your links and bookmarks to Paul's site as soon as you can.

 I have not changed Paul's content except as follows:

 - I fixed spelling errors.
 With rare exception, I left grammar alone - it's Paul's voice.

 - I usually left format alone unless there was a good reason to make a change, such as for better readability.
 The New page is a good example.

 - I adjusted for reality.
 For example, there is no sense keeping email links to Paul.

 - I adjusted for context.
 For example, if a link was bad or had changed, I dealt with it.